 National 4-H Award Trips

-Currently there are two National Awards trips awarded to 4-H youth who demonstrate excellence through their project experiences.
-To participate in one of these programs, youth must complete the Florida 4-H Awards Portfolio.
-There are several resources to help you complete this portfolio available to you through your county 4-H agent, who will also be very helpful in assisting you in this process.
+Currently there are two National Trip Scholarships awarded to 4-H youth.
+To be considered for a National Trip Scholarship, youth must complete the Florida 4-H Scholarship Application.
+There are several resources to help you complete the 4-H Scholarship Application available on line and through your county 4-H professional.

 National 4-H Congress